itsmasoncb/pwsh-lunch/readme.md

 # pwsh-work readme

-Collection of PowerShell Scripts & Resources gathered through a variety of methods:
+Collection of PowerShell Scripts & Resources from the following:
 - PowerShell in a Month of Lunches, 4th Edition.
 - Through necessity and creativity.
 - Edits made to found Scripts via work or the internet.